-The Library will serve all residents of the community and the Winding Rivers Library System area.
-Service will not be denied or abridged because of religious, racial, social, economic, or political status; or because of mental, emotional, or physical condition; age; or sexual orientation.
+The McIntosh Memorial Library will serve the public including all residents of the community and the Winding Rivers Library System area.
+Service will not be denied or abridged because of religious, racial, social, economic, political status, mental, emotional, or physical condition, age, or sexual orientation.

 The use of the library may be denied for due cause.
 Such cause may be failure to return library materials or to pay penalties, destruction of library property, disturbance of other patrons, or any other illegal, disruptive, or objectionable conduct on library premises.

 It is the policy of the Board of Trustees that patrons of the McIntosh Memorial Library have the right to use library materials and services without being unduly disturbed or impeded by other library users, and that patrons and staff have the right to a secure and congenial environment.

 By using the Library you agree to the following guidelines.
 Failure to comply with these guidelines may result in the loss of Library use privileges.

 - It is a patron’s responsibility to maintain necessary and proper standards of behavior in order to protect his/her individual rights and the rights and privileges of other patrons.
 If a patron creates a public nuisance, that patron may be restricted from the library and from the use of the library facilities.

 - All children under age six must be accompanied by a parent or designated responsible person while in the library.
 If a young child is attending a preschool library program, we require the parent or person responsible for the wellbeing of the child remain in the library throughout the program.

 - If a child is still at the library at closing time, every attempt will be made to contact a responsible adult.
 If contact is unable to be made, the Viroqua Police Department will be contacted in order to report the child as unattended.
 The library staff assumes no responsibility for children left alone at closing time.